 The NSX is an entertaining canyon carver, but it still is more than suitable for being thrown around the track, with tricky moves performed by the intelligent Sport Hybrid Super Handling All-Wheel Drive.
 There’s no mechanical connection between the front and rear wheels, much like the Porsche 918 Spyder and BMW i8 — as well as the Acura RLX Sport Hybrid sedan.

 Two electric motors independently power the NSX’s front wheels, while a twin-turbocharged gas engine and an additional electric motor drive the rear wheels.
-The electric motors alone can drive the car at low speeds and recapture electric energy through regenerative braking.
-The gas engine does most of the work at higher speeds as in a traditional gas-electric hybrid (though with 400 horsepower more than a typical hybrid).
+The electric motors alone can drive the car at low speeds and recapture electrical energy through regenerative braking.
+The gas engine does most of the work at higher rates as in a traditional gas-electric hybrid (though with 400 horsepower more than a typical hybrid).
 It’s eerie driving away from a stoplight and hearing only the whir of the electric components churning underneath the car, especially knowing what the NSX is capable of at full power.

 Unlike the i8, however, the NSX isn’t a plug-in hybrid with an electric-only range and the NSX gets an Acura-claimed EPA-estimated 20/22/21 mpg city/highway/combined.
 Also very unlike the i8 is the NSX’s combined 573 hp, which beats the BMW by 216 hp.
 There isn’t much of a mileage edge over the best gasoline-only competitors, either, as the 2016 Porsche 911 Turbo S is rated at 17/24/20 mpg, but it is a jump over the 2017 Audi R8 V-10’s 14/22/17 mpg.
 Let’s take a step back: Fuel economy likely isn’t a priority of the supercar segment, but even so, this hybrid’s innards pay off in performance rather than fuel economy.

-The NSX all-wheel drive’s distinguishing characteristic is how the two front motors can drive the right and left front wheels at different speeds to maximize cornering.
+The NSX all-wheel drive’s distinguishing characteristic is how the two front motors can drive the right and left front wheels at different speeds to maximise cornering.
 Varying torque between left and right creates a yaw moment that rotates the car for sharper turn-in and reduces the necessary steering input.
-Torque vectoring is showcased when approaching a corner a little too hot and the car’s front tires start sliding — a characteristic of the NSX built in for safety: Applying a little throttle corrects the light under steer, and the car rights it, rotates and rockets off the corner exploiting the instant torque of the electric motors.
+Torque vectoring is showcased when approaching a corner a little too hot and the car’s front tires start sliding — a characteristic of the NSX built in for safety: Applying a little throttle corrects the light understeer, and the car rights it, rotates and rockets off the corner exploiting the instant torque of the electric motors.

-Rocketing perfectly describes the NSX’s uninterrupted acceleration when the gas engine and electric motors are pushing the NSX flat-out.
-Acceleration lag is non-existent thanks to the electric motors filling in the dull spots before the twin-turbochargers sing their song.
+Rocketing perfectly describes the NSX’s constant acceleration when the gas engine and electric motors are pushing the NSX flat-out.
+Acceleration lag is non-existent thanks to the electric motors filling in the flat spots before the twin-turbochargers sing their song.
 Launch control takes advantage of the hybrid system in the best way, initially launching the car with the instantaneous torque of the electric motors before the 500-hp gas engine pushes you the rest of the way, clicking off lightning-quick gear changes.
 There’s little falloff in seat-of-the-pants acceleration as the speed increases.

-Standard summer tires are Continental ContiSportContact 5 P versions tuned specifically for the NSX by Acura and Continental.
+Standard summer tires are Continental ContiSportContact 5 P versions tuned specially for the NSX by Acura and Continental.
 Out on the track, our NSX wore the optional Pirelli P Zero Trofeo R tires sized 245/35ZR19 in the front and 305/30ZR20 out back.
 Even with the aggressive Pirellis, the front tires don’t communicate road feel with the kind of feedback it takes to feel comfortable right out of the box.
 Unfortunately, squealing front tires at the limit of a driving line give more indication of the car’s grip than any hint communicated through the steering wheel.
 Gaining familiarity with the NSX takes more than a few hot laps.
-Once faith is gained in the car’s abilities, you can pick up the throttle earlier than expected, relying on the all-wheel drive to keep the power planted and the nose on the driving line.
+Once faith is obtained in the car’s abilities, you can pick up the throttle earlier than expected, relying on the all-wheel drive to keep the power planted and the nose on the driving line.

-Braking, on the other hand, is instantly good.
+Braking, on the other hand, is instantly enjoyable.
 Pairing the NSX’s hybrid regenerative braking with the optional carbon ceramic brakes seems like a horrible idea on paper.
 On their own, each of these can be grabby, nonlinear and a pain in the butt to drive smoothly.
 The NSX with track tires and $9,900 carbons delivers unexpected precision at high speeds but with the everyday smoothness of a regular old braking system.
-Anything but regular, the NSX’s electro-servo-assist braking system electronically controls the hydraulic braking action at each wheel, as well as the feedback of the brake pedal.
+Anything but ordinary, the NSX’s electro-servo-assist braking system electronically controls the hydraulic braking action at each wheel, as well as the feedback of the brake pedal.
 Thanks to this electronic intervention, the pedal feel is as linear and responsive as any well-done traditional braking system.
-The carbon ceramic brakes are actually the only brakes available at the start of production until the standard steel brakes become available later in 2016.
+The carbon ceramic brakes are the only brakes available at the start of production until the standard steel brakes become available later in 2016.

-An Acura-developed nine-speed dual-clutch automatic transmission is another shining piece of technology that avoids the typical shortcomings associated with its type (or in this case, both types: a dual clutch and nine gears).
-Jerky starts and constant gear hunting are completely foreign to the NSX.
+An Acura-developed nine-speed dual-clutch automatic transmission is another shining piece of technology that avoids the typical shortcomings associated with its type (or in this case, both models: a dual clutch and nine gears).
+Jerky starts and constant gear hunting are entirely foreign to the NSX.
 There’s no reason to switch to paddle shifters on an open track when Track mode is chosen.
 The transmission automatically downshifts and revs matches to the right gear during braking, holds a gear through the corners and keeps the engine revs right where they need to be.

 The NSX comes alive when the mode dial is turned to the right, transforming the car into a racier experience.
 The aural experience is perhaps the best indicator of the NSX’s modes.
 Just like with the rest of the car’s systems, electronic wizardry plays a part in how the NSX sounds.
 Most of what’s heard is real mechanical noise.
 The engine’s intake sound is piped into the cabin through tubes positioned at ear level, so you hear the whooshing of the engine intake and whistling of the turbochargers.
 On the exhaust side, flaps divert exhaust gasses past silencers when the car is set to the more aggressive modes.
-There’s some electronic augmentation through the stereo, too, but the end result is an exotic experience so enjoyable my co-driver and I didn’t even bother turning on the stereo.
+There’s some electronic augmentation through the stereo, too, but the result is an exotic experience so enjoyable my co-driver and I didn’t even bother turning on the stereo.

 Ergonomics & Electronics